Drug Possession Lawyers Dayton OH

-Seek Experienced Legal Representation from Our Offices in Dayton & Cincinnati
+Legal Representation for Possession Charges in Dayton & Cincinnati

 Getting arrested with drug possession in Ohio can be a frightening experience, no matter what type of substance you had.
 If this is your first time facing criminal charges, it is imperative to obtain experienced and skilled legal service from a qualified criminal defense lawyer.

-Our Dayton drug crime lawyers at L. Patrick Mulligan & Associates, LLC are committed to helping you obtain the most favorable outcome possible.
+Our Dayton drug possession attorneys at L. Patrick Mulligan & Associates, LLC are committed to helping you obtain the most favorable outcome possible.
 We can thoroughly review your case and determine all of your available legal options in order to either get your charges reduced or your case dismissed entirely.
 Let us protect your rights, reputation, and freedom immediately.

 Ohio Drug Schedules